 Now that weve explained the concept, let's take a look at the different ways you can use the iron.

-Sam introduced the genius concept shorty after releasing the TEXTUR iron.
+Sam introduced the genius concept shortly after releasing the TEXTUR iron.
 The idea behind this technique is simple: change the surface texture of the hair to get curls to hold.

 How to Scrimp Your Hair